Lectins, Phytates and Gluten Free Diet

 Cooking~ lowers lectin in foods, for example, tomatoes are lower in lectin when cooked.

-Sprouting ~ increases nutritional value of vitamins and breaks down the phytic acid
+Sprouting ~ increases the nutritional value of vitamins and breaks down the phytic acid

 Diversify ~ this means rotate your diet.
 A well balanced healthy mostly low lectin and phytate diet will offer enough nutrition to negate the impact of the occasional moderate level lectin and phytate sources.